 You find yourself in Venice on a beautiful morning with the whole day ahead of you.
 Maybe you’re just exploring, or maybe you’ve just moved into the Starcity Venice community.
 Either way, the lull of crashing waves is calling you.
 But little do you know, there’s more to Venice than sand and salt water.

 That’s why I’m about to throw a curveball by sending you inland BEFORE we tour the coast.
 Hold onto your horses, cowboy.
 We’re going off the rails here!
-Anything could happen!
+Anything could happen when you have 24 hours in Venice!

 Named after its founder, this quaint street in the heart of Venice offers a vibrant walk filled with fun architecture, delicious restaurants, stylish bars, bustling shops, food trucks, and more.
 In fact, Robert Downey Jr. owns a house right in the midst of it all, so you know this place has to be cool.